sebhildebrandt/systeminformation/README.md

 Bug Fixes

+- bugfix `disksIO` - on OSX read and write got mixed up
 - several bug fixes (like assess errors in `cpuCurrentspeed`, potentially incorrect results in `users`, ...)
 - testet on even more platforms and linux distributions